Regular reminders help caregivers reduce stress

 Choose your new alarm’s settings on this screen

 In the Repeat screen, choose the days you want this alarm to be active.
-We chose to have this alarm repeat every day of the week.
+We decided to have this alarm repeat every day of the week.

 Tap each day to select.
 The checkmark means it’s selected.

-After choosing when the alarm should repeat, tap “Back” to save your Repeat days and go back to the Alarm settings screen.
+After selecting when the alarm should repeat, tap “Back” to save your Repeat days and return to the Alarm settings screen.

 Then, select “Label” to enter your relaxing or inspirational phrase.
 This phrase will show up on your phone’s screen when the alarm goes off.